samplchallenges/SAMPL7/README.md

 - Final information on the Gibb octa acid-based challenge ("Gibb deep cavity cavitand" (GDCC) challenge) in the `host_guest/GDCC_and_guests` directory.
 - Final information on the cyclodextrin derivatives challenge in the `host_guest/cyclodextrin_derivatives` directory and in our [host-guest challenge description](host_guest_description.md).
 - Experimental details for the CD challenge in [host_guest_description.md](host_guest_description.md)
 - [Host-guest participation instructions](host_guest_instructions.md) with information on the submission format, etc. Our submission upload system is still being prepared.
+Submission formats are available in the subdirectories for the individual host-guest systems.

 All three host-guest components of this challenge are now final and launched, though additional supporting files may be added at a later date.
 The submission deadline is Oct.
 1 for the TrimerTrip host-guest challenge and Nov.
 1 for the cyclodextrin derivatives and GDCC challenges, due to timescales for data collection and publication of the experimental data.